Subscribe to the Newsletter

 Cloud Pass

-By motorcycle over the Cloud Pass in Vietnam: An adventure.
+By motorcycle over the Hai Van Pass in Vietnam: An adventure.

 On a motorcycle?
 With 18 kilos of luggage (yes, I travel like a total girl)?
 The way they drive here?
 Never.
 But I couldn’t get the enthusiasm of the two girls out of my head – and I calmed myself down with the thought that they had survived the trip unharmed after all.

 The temptation was there.
-In fact, the route from Hue to Hoi An is very picturesque because it goes right over the Cloud Pass; a mountain range that cuts through the country like a swath, separating the north from the south of Vietnam both geographically and meteorologically.
+The route from Hue to Hoi An is very picturesque because it leads right over the Hai Van Pass, a mountain range that cuts a swathe through the country and separates the north from the south of Vietnam both geographically and meteorologically.
 Alternatively, you can do the route by train, bus or private car.
 Train I already knew, car was too expensive alone and the bus drives dull and without panoramic view through the tunnel under the mountains.

 Rent a motorcycle with driver in Vietnam: Safety & Organization